Privacy-Cost Trade-offs in Smart Electricity Metering Systems: Target Load as a Constant Value

 \subsection{Alternative Privacy Measures}

-As opposed to the LHM studied in \cite{Tan:2017TIFS}, where $W_t$ is fixed throughout the operation time, in the model considered in this paper $W_t$ is allowed to vary over time.
+As opposed to the LHM studied in \cite{Tan:2017TIFS}, where $W_t$ is fixed throughout the operation time, here $W_t$ is allowed to vary over time.
 Therefore, the squared distance between $G_t$ and $W_t$ may not be sufficient as a privacy measure on its own.
 Accordingly, we consider alternative measures of privacy to see the impact of the proposed model predictive control framework on those measures.
 One of the objectives of privacy-preserving algorithms for SM data is to mask the difference between successive power measurements, called \textit{features}, which non-intrusive appliance load monitoring algorithms exploit to identify appliances' switch-on/off events \cite{Prudenzi:2002}.
 Thus, it is possible to evaluate an EMP's performance against such algorithms by computing the number of features present in the grid load \cite{Yang:2015TSG}.
 We classify as features those differences that are larger or equal to $50$ W, which represent a typical household electricity consumption of lights.
-We plot the number of features with respect to $H_F$ and $H_P$ in Fig. \ref{fig:constant_VaryingSummary}.
-As expected, a larger $H_F$ leads to a reduction in the number of features in the grid load (see Fig. \ref{fig:constant_VaryingPred_features}); however, this does not hold with increasing $H_P$ (see Fig. \ref{fig:constant_VaryingPast_features}), which does not seem to have a big impact on the number of features.
+Fig. \ref{fig:constant_VaryingSummary} shows the number of features with respect to $H_F$ and $H_P$.
+A larger $H_F$ leads to a reduction in the number of features in the grid load (Fig. \ref{fig:constant_VaryingPred_features}); however, $H_P$ does not seem to have any influence on this (Fig. \ref{fig:constant_VaryingPast_features}).